It’s the most important moment in your relationship.

 350,000 teachers use and love their service.
 Will you be next now that you know?
 (Source: Hatchbuck)

 350,000 teachers use their service.
-That huge number can make a huge impact on the people you’re trying to reach.
+That huge number makes a huge impact on the people you’re trying to reach.

 Plus they kick the social proof up a couple of extra notches by including testimonials, which brings those 350,000 faceless users to life.

 People feel better doing something if they have proof that:

 B) Other people have been successful doing it

 Take fashion e-tailer ModCloth (you’ll see that name again, they are a favorite brand of mine).